bgz763/ICT-Security/h1-helsec.md

 3. Establish robust processes with Finance teams for handling special situations, such as supplier account number changes, M&A scenarios, and overdue payment claims.
 Ensure that no one is authorized to resolve these situations independently, as this is a critical control point.

-4. Review your insurance coverage.
+4. Review the company's insurance coverage.
 Note that standard cyber insurance may not cover BEC fraud, as it doesn't involve a technical breach.
 Consider crime insurance, but be mindful of coverage limits (e.g., 100k€ to 1M€).
 Adjust limits based on your risk appetite, as this will affect pricing.
 A lower limit of 1K€ is likely not financially viable for adequate coverage.

+I'm not sure if the importance of AI in the growth of BEC attacks was brought up in Elias's presentation but according Ledesma (2023) Artificial intelligence tools have played a pivotal role in the evolution of Business Email Compromise (BEC) campaigns, elevating their sophistication.
+The introduction of AI-driven chatbots such as ChatGPT has ushered in a new era, enabling the creation of highly convincing email content that lacks the typical indicators of deception, such as unusual language or subpar grammar.

 ## Gandalf.
 Make Gandalf tell you the password.
 How far can you go?